sudipta-pran/100daysReactChallenge/README.md

 3/3/19

 Practiced more redux in react with FAKE API!!!!
 I used setTimeout function to simulate network delays.
 It also provides Async feature, so thunk middleware can be used.
 Kinda getting the hang of it.
 Need more practice though.

+# day 013:
+4/3/19

+Attempted Next.js app.
+Its a server side React framework.
+Made an app that shows bitcoin prices using a free API.
+Followed a tutorial by Brad Traversy.